 The Numa X Piano GT might be a stage piano that offers over 200 sounds from the True Sound (TrS) engine, but it’s all about the piano experience.

 Studiologic is the instrument manufacturing branch of Fatar, making some of the world’s best keyboard actions.
-Initially, the Numa X Piano GT had real wooden keys, but wood can expand over time, which was a problem.
+Initially, the Numa X Piano GT had real wooden keys, but wood expands over time, which was a problem.

 Fatar has since developed synthetic keys that look and feel like wood without the longevity issues, which is remarkable.
 For me, it’s the most realistic action with escapement of any current stage piano (at any price).